abhishekgahlot/gutenberg-rtc/README.md

 * when other peer publicKey is fetched.
 ```
 grtc.on('publicKey', function(pubKey){
-  //pubKey => encrypt shared token using and send to that peer.
+  //pubKey => encrypt shared token using this and send that to peer.
 });
 ```